csalcantaraBR/RailFlow/README.md

 ## 9) License & Attribution

-Add your project's license here.
+Add your project’s license here.
 Attribution to the **RailFlow — Rails‑First Delivery** templates is appreciated when reused.

 ---

 ### One‑Shot Prompt (copy/paste)

 ```
 Help me initialize a new project using the RailFlow (Rails‑First Delivery) templates.
 I will provide a product idea.
-Please produce, in order and as separate Markdown files, the filled versions of the 4 core artifacts:
+Please produce, in order and as separate Markdown files, the filled versions of the **3 development artifacts**:
-- 01-System-TDD-First.md
 - 03-Project-Brief-and-Standards.md
 - 02-Functional-Spec-MVP.md
 - 04-UX-UI-and-Animations-Guidelines.md

-The 5th template (05-Status-Report.md) is for AI coding tools to track progress and generate reports.
+Note: 01-System-TDD-First.md and 05-Status-Report.md are used directly by AI coding tools (like Cursor).
+Ensure both exist in docs/guide/ and link them in the repo.

 Use measurable acceptance criteria, propose default thresholds, surface open questions, and keep everything technology‑agnostic.
 Ask for clarifications between files.
 Idea: <PASTE HERE>